 Black Plastic Mulch:

-Black plastic mulch commonly uses a commercial tomato garden for a larger production.
-This type of mulch block weeds, prevent diseases and retain soil moisture.
-Besides, it increases the soil temperature which is good for heat-loving plants like tomato but decreases soil health.
+Black plastic mulch commonly uses a commercial tomato garden for larger production.
+This type of mulch block weeds, prevent diseases, and retain soil moisture.
+Besides, it increases the soil temperature, which is good for heat-loving plants like tomatoes but decreases soil health.

-Plastic mulch prevents rainwater to access soil so you can use a drip watering system for your tomatoes when using black plastic mulch.
-Purchase thicker plastic around 6mm to mulch your tomatoes.
+Plastic mulch prevents rainwater from accessing soil, so you can use a drip watering system for your tomatoes when using black plastic mulch.
+Purchase thicker plastic, around 6mm, to mulch your tomatoes.

 Red Plastic Mulch:

-Red plastic mulch is similar to black plastic mulch also known as Selective Reflecting Mulch (SRM).
+Red plastic mulch is similar to black plastic mulch, also known as Selective Reflecting Mulch (SRM).
 This is a kind of thinner red color plastic that reflects certain shades of red light.
-This red-light reflection focuses the plant energy to grow tomato plants above the ground rather than developing root.
+This red-light reflection focuses the plant energy to grow tomato plants above the ground rather than developing roots.

 So, it increases fruit production by up to 20%.
 But keep in mind all the red plastic will not give you the same result if they are not proven reflective.